Allegra42/ZEReader-KiCad/README.md

 - Fixed **FFC connector inversion** from rev 1.
 - Removed switch in the display's booster circuit; populate R11 accordingly for EPDs that require a 3-ohm resistor.
 - Connected all SD card connector datalines.
+- Switched to a standard SWD pin header format (2x05, 1.27 pitch) for convenience.
 - Reworked and improved general schematic clarity (hierarchical sheets, new Pi Pico footprint, netclasses adoption).
+- Improved BoM.

 #### Known Issues Rev 2